Why Your Home WiFi Network Is a High-Value Target

 Weak WiFi encryption remains a persistent problem.
 Networks using Wired Equivalent Privacy (WEP) or WPA-TKIP can be cracked in minutes using freely available tools.
 Even WPA2 is vulnerable to offline dictionary attacks if the password is short or common.

 Additional vectors include Universal Plug and Play (UPnP) exploits—which allow malicious software on your network to silently open external firewall ports—and evil twin attacks, where an attacker broadcasts a fake network using your exact network name to intercept login credentials from connecting devices.
+The FBI and CISA have both issued alerts about IoT botnets that specifically target home routers as initial access points for large-scale attacks.

 Understanding these vectors is the foundation for fixing them.

-For a broader view of your personal digital exposure beyond the router, see our guide on how to protect your digital identity.
+For a broader view of your personal digital exposure beyond the router, our guide on protecting your financial security online covers account-level protections that complement network hardening.

 How to Secure Your Home WiFi Network: 8 Essential Steps

-Change Your Router's Admin Username and Password
+Step 1: Change Your Router's Admin Username and Password

 Advanced Hardening: Beyond the Eight Essential Steps